 VP, Academic & Corp Engagement

-Stephen Flavin has been a member of the president’s senior leadership team since 2006, and currently serves as vice president and dean of academic and corporate engagement at WPI, a position he’s held since 2009.
-In this position, he oversees the Offices of Corporate Engagement and Corporate and Professional Education, the Biomanufacturing Education and Training Center, and the Career Development Center; he is responsible for developing, fostering, and managing strategic relationships with industry across all academic disciplines while also delivering long-term, measurable outcomes.
+Stephen Flavin has been a member of the WPI President’s Senior Leadership Team since 2006, and currently serves as Vice President and Dean of Academic and Corporate Engagement at WPI, a position he’s held since 2009.
+In this role, he drives economic development for the university and leads several campus departments including the Office of Corporate Engagement, Corporate and Professional Education, the Biomanufacturing Education and Training Center, and the Career Development Center.

-Flavin frequently presents to executive groups and industry conferences, and has served on the board of directors of UNICON (International University Consortium for Executive Education).
-He currently serves on the board of MassEcon and co-chairs the Talent Development Team of the Massachusetts High Technology Council.
+He frequently presents to executive groups and industry conferences, and has served on the board of directors of UNICON (International University Consortium for Executive Education) and NDIA New England.
+He currently serves on the board of directors of MassEcon and co-chairs the talent development team of the Massachusetts High Technology Council.

-Prior to assuming his current role, he held senior management positions at Babson College, and was director of the encapsulated knowledge business for Global Knowledge Network, a leading international provider of IT training and education.
-He holds a BS and JD from Suffolk University.
+Prior to joining the WPI community, Flavin held senior management positions at Babson College, including associate dean of Babson’s School of Executive Education and dean of executive education.
+He also served as director of encapsulated knowledge business for Global Knowledge Network.
+He earned a BS and a JD at Suffolk University.

 Dana Harmon has served as the director of physical education, recreation, and athletics at WPI since 2002, and is the first woman to serve in the role.
 As director, she oversees WPI’s NCAA Division III varsity athletic program of 20 sports teams and more than 650 student-athletes, the physical education program for the university’s 4,200 undergraduates, a recreation program with over 40 club sports for more than 700 students, and an intramural program with over 1,500 participants.